thebe14/caso/doc/source/configuration.rst

     * ``caso.messenger.ssm.SSMMessengerV04`` for publishing APEL V0.4 records.
     * ``caso.messenger.logstash.LogstashMessenger`` for publishing to Logstash.
 * ``mapping_file`` (default: ``/etc/caso/voms.json``).
 File containing the
-  mapping from VOs to local tenants as configured in Keystone-VOMS, in the form::
+  mapping from VOs to local projects as configured in Keystone-VOMS, in the form::
     {
         "VO": {
-            "tenants": ["foo", "bar"],
+            "projects": ["foo", "bar"],
         }
     }
 * ``benchmark_name_key`` and ``benchmark_value_key``.
 These two configuration